Joe Cole: Style of play

 A clever, versatile, and technically gifted midfielder, Cole was capable of playing in several offensive midfield positions, as an attacking midfielder, winger or supporting striker.
 A quick, strong and creative player, Cole was known in particular for his dribbling skills, and was capable of both scoring and creating goals due to his vision, passing and striking ability.
 His dribbling and overall flair was praised by Pelé, who stated that, "He has the skills of a Brazilian," during Cole's spell at Chelsea.
 Despite his talent, some pundits have argued that he failed to live up to the potential he demonstrated in his youth, partially due to the recurring injuries he sustained throughout his career.

+Media

+In 2001, aged 19, he was the subject of the BBC documentary Football's Dream Factory presented by Alan Hansen.

+He is a pundit on TNT Sports.

 Personal life

 Cole married fitness instructor Carly Zucker in June 2009.
 Cole had been dating Zucker since 2002 and proposed to her in 2007.
 The couple have a daughter, Ruby Tatiana Cole, born in March 2010, and a son, Harrison "Harry" Cole, born in October 2012.

 In November 2009, Cole was caught driving his Audi A4 at 105 mph on a 70 mph section of dual carriageway in Claygate, Surrey.
-At the subsequent court case, Cole was warned he could lose his driving licence and was ordered to pay £600 costs.
-He launched an appeal concerning his driving ban.
+Subsequently Cole received a suspended driving ban, and was fined £750 and ordered to pay £600 costs.

 Cole is a wearer of contact lenses.
 He has worn them since his early days at Chelsea.